gupi1337-7/dreamauto/README.md

 For development you will need:

-1. a text editor (VS Code is recommended)
+1. A text editor (VS Code is recommended)
 2. Knowledge of JavaScript and Chrome extensions API

 ## 🤝 Contribution